ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 To mount Java plugins the new helper script `kdb mount-java` can be used.

 For more information take a look at [the updated tutorial](../tutorials/java-plugins.md) and the new [manpage for `kdb mount-java`](../help/kdb-mount-java.md).

+### 1.0 Decisions

+With this release we greatly updated our [decisions](/doc/decisions/) for the 1.0 release.
+This brings us one big step closer to 1.0.

 ## Plugins